 On stage, she played Ophelia in Kelly Hunter’s Hamlet (European Tour/Park Theatre/Trafalgar Studios), was Hermia in Filter Theatre’s A Midsummer Night’s Dream (Brisbane/Dublin), was in All My Sons (Rose Theatre), as well as productions at the Globe, the Birmingham Rep and Manchester Royal Exchange.
 She toured as Olivia in Filter Theatre’s Twelfth Night and played Viola in Kelly Hunter’s production of Twelfth Night at the Almagro Festival in Spain.

-She will next be seen in Callisto: A Queer Epic at the Arcola Theatre.
+She recently finished performing in Callisto: A Queer Epic at the Arcola Theatre.

 Callisto: A Queer Epic Reviews

 Reviews for Callisto: A Queer Epic are in!

 - “A precise and exciting script is enough to make Callisto: a queer epic a milestone in LGBTQ+ theatre” Broadway World

 - “The production has merits with strong acting and a wry sense of humour” The Gay UK